ErpNetDocs/tech/modules/logistics/inventory/inventory-control/scrap.md

 If all available product quantities are set to be scrapped, the **Finish** button will be painted in green.

-Tap on it once to generate your issue store document.
+Tap on it once to generate your issue store transaction.

-This will take you to a separate space with direct access to the document template for this operation.
+This will take you to a separate space with direct access to the document type for this operation.

 ![Scrap](pictures/inv_con_scrap_doc.png)